- GDP (PPP):

 - FDI Inflow:

-Germany’s economic freedom score is 76.1, making its economy the 16th freest in the 2022 Index.
-Germany is ranked 11th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Germany’s economic freedom score is 73.7, making its economy the 14th freest in the 2023 Index.
+Its score has declined by 2.4 points.
+Germany is ranked 10th out of 44 countries in the Europe region, and its overall score is higher than the world and regional averages.

 Rule of Law

-As a member of the EU, Germany has 46 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-The consistent, transparent, and modern investment framework supports and facilitates foreign investment.
-The competitive financial sector offers a full range of services.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent; more than 600 EU-mandated nontariff measures and two country-specific nontariff barriers are in force.
+Openness to global commerce supports competitiveness and investment.
+The financial sector offers a full range of services.